ZachTapia/pomodoro/README.md

 ## What I Learned...

-Creating this application has taught me quiet a bit.
+Creating this application has taught me quite a bit.
 A few worth mentioning:
 - How to design for both mobile and desktop views.
 - Creating flexible and adaptable components that can be reused throughout application.
-- How to incorporate a third party library for a problem that has already been solved.
+- How to incorporate a third-party library for a problem that has already been solved.
 - Staying motivated and completing a project from initial design, to deployment.

 ## Improvements
-Of course with everything we create, there is always room for improvement.
+Of course, with everything we create, there is always room for improvement.
 These are some things I would like to incorporate into this project in future builds.

-- Redux - There were situations in development where I felt state wasn't being treated in the most elegent way.
+- Redux - There were situations in development where I felt state wasn't being treated in the most elegant way.
 The main example I have for this is managing the state of which color theme is currently selected.
 I feel there is a better way to implement this, possibly with a state management library such as Redux.
 - Progressive Web App - I would like to turn this project into a progressive web so that a user would be able to save this application locally and access it without an internet connection.